Property tax statements for 2016–2017 will be mailed on Oct. 21 and Oct. 24.

 |If you receive a green statement...

-Be sure to mail your payment early enough to be postmarked on or before November 15th.
-According to Oregon law, if the postmark is after November 15th, discounts are not allowed and interest will accrue on the past due portion.
+Be sure to mail your payment early enough to be postmarked on or before Nov.
+15. According to Oregon law, if the postmark is after the payment due date, discounts are not allowed and interest will accrue on the past due portion.
 If the due date falls on a weekend or a legal holiday, the due date is extended through the next business day.

 Please return the lower portion of your tax bill(s) with your payment and use the enclosed envelope with the appropriate postage.
 Write your account number(s) on the front of your check to ensure proper credit.
 Your cancelled check is your receipt.
 The upper portion of the tax statement should be kept for your records.